Cindyjeby/free-code-camp/python-essentials/README.md

 - when sorounded by quotes it meants its a string if not it is a variable.
 - key can be any value eg a string, number or a tuple. also the value can be anything.

+SETS
+- Can be changed
+- Almost like dictionaries.
+- Thedifference is in a dict it has curly braces and a colon while sets has currly braces but is separates the items using a comma
+eg: name = {"cindy", "jeby"}
+- A set can not have 2 of the same items
+- if you combine 2 sets that have the same name in common it will only print it once.

  USER INPUT
  we use input() to ask the user to give as there input.